DiegoLibonati/Weather-Program/README.md

 1. Join to the correct path of the clone
 2. Activate your virtual environment: `venv\Scripts\activate`
 3. Install build dependencies: `pip install -r requirements.build.txt`
-4. Create the executable: `pyinstaller --onefile --windowed src/app.py`
+4. Create the executable: `pyinstaller app.spec"`

 Alternatively, you can run the helper script: `build.bat`